Outsourced-Logic/Skipper/README.md

 4. Copy the script below
 5. Paste into the console
 6. Press enter
+7. Close the console with F12 or with the little 'x' below the top right corner
-7. Play a video
+7. Play any video

-Skipper will now search The Seven Seas for the skip button.
+8. Skipper will now search The Seven Seas for the skip button.

 <h3> Demo script </h3>